Merete Mazzarella

-Life and work
+Early life

-Mazzarella's mother was Danish, and father a Finnish ambassador.
+Mazzarella's mother was Danish, and her father was a Finnish ambassador.
 Her father's mother tongue was Finnish, but they spoke Swedish at home for practical reasons.
-Mazzarella learnt about Finland Swedish culture through literature.
+Mazzarella learnt about Finland's Swedish culture through literature.

+Career

 From 1973 to 1995, Mazzarella worked as a lecturer in Finland Swedish literature at Helsinki University.
-She acquired her doctorate in 1981 on the subject of Swedish Nobel laureate Eyvind Johnson.
-Mazzarella held a temporary professorship in Nordic literature at Helsinki University from 1995 to 1998 and was a permanent professor from 1998 to 2008.
+She completed her doctorate degree in 1981, on the subject of Swedish Nobel laureate Eyvind Johnson.
+Mazzarella held a temporary professorship in Nordic literature at Helsinki University from 1995 to 1998 and was appointed as a permanent professor from 1998 to 2008.
+She is Professor Emerita of Nordic Literature at the University of Helsinki.

-Mazzarella has written for Hufvudstadsbladet in Finland, as well as Sydsvenska Dagbladet and Dagens Nyheter in Sweden.
+Mazzarella has written for Hufvudstadsbladet in Finland, as well as Sydsvenska dagbladet and Dagens Nyheter in Sweden.
+She has written 20 books, one of the more recent being "Om livets mening" ("On the Meaning of Life"), published by Schildts & Söderströms in 2017 and also available in Finnish translation.

-Mazzarella is since 2012 married to Lars Hertzberg.
+Personal life

+Mazzarella married Lars Hertzberg, Professor Emeritus in philosophy at Åbo Akademi University, on 4 March 2012.
+They reside in Ekenäs (Swedish) / Tammisaari (Finnish), a town in the south of Finland.